 In 2015 he participated in the Trier jazz opera “Blue Sheets” directed by Stefan Bastian with music by Nils Thoma, as well as in the Opera “Crusades” by Ludger Vollmer at the Freiburg Theater.

 In 2016 he composed his first stage music for the theater project “Odyssey”, which won the best third theater work in Germany.

 In 2019 he founded his band ALKHAYYAT Quartet, which deals with classical Arabic music and tries to combine European classical music and modern musical works.

-Saif Al-Khayyat gave many concerts in Germany, Switzerland, Austria, the Netherlands, Denmark, Luxembourg and Turkey.
+Saif Al-Khayyat gave many concerts in Germany, Switzerland, Austria, Belgium, France the Netherlands, Denmark, Luxembourg and Turkey.
 In 2016 he completed his studies as a music therapist at the IEK Institute in Berlin.

 Today he works as a soloist, composer and Music teacher in the field of oriental Arabic music and leads music projects in various schools in Germany.